 - The need for emergency coronary artery bypass grafting during the procedure (less than 3 percent of people).
 This may occur if an artery closes down instead of opening up.

 - Kidney damage caused by the dye used during the procedure.

 - Heart attack (3–5 percent of people).

 - Stroke (less than 1 percent of people).

-As with any procedure involving the heart, complications can sometimes, though rarely, cause death.
-Less than 2 percent of people die during angioplasty.
+As with any procedure involving the heart, complications can sometimes be fatal.
+However, this is rare with PCI.
+Less than 2 percent of people die during the procedure.

 The risk of complications is higher in: